-If you owe money to any state agency and certain federal agencies, your refund may go to pay some of the debt.
+If you owe money to any Arizona state agency, court, county, incorporated city or town and certain federal agencies, your refund may go to pay some of the debt.
 If so, the department will let you know by letter.

 Tax Tip: If you change your address before you get your refund, let the department know.
-Write to: Refund Desk, Arizona Department of Revenue, 1600 W Monroe, Phoenix AZ 85007.
+Write to: Refund Desk, Arizona Department of Revenue, 1600 W Monroe, Phoenix, AZ 85007.
 Include your SSN in your letter.